 Two Weeks

-Anyone aged 16 or over can join
+16 or over

 Is a Nursing internship in Kenya right for me?

 This project is ideal for anyone looking to gain nursing work experience in a medical setting.
-It will add a lot of value to your CV if you are want to study nursing.
+It will add a lot of value to your CV if you want to study nursing.
 You will also be able to explore different nursing specialisations that could help you plan your future career.

 No experience?
 No problem!
 The goal of this internship is for you to learn.
 You’ll gain a lot from shadowing local nurses and doctors.
 We recommend taking advantage of any opportunity to ask questions and take notes.